 Tonn declined to comment for this article.

 Monterrosa’s death brought increased scrutiny to one of the most violent police departments in California.
 The shooting occurred outside a local Walgreens on June 2, 2020 amid protests following the murder of George Floyd.
-Monterrosa was unarmed and had dropped to his knees when Tonn fired five rounds from an AR-15 rifle while sitting in the backseat of an unmarked Vallejo police truck, according to police, striking Monterrosa once in the head and neck.
+Monterrosa was unarmed and had dropped to his knees when Tonn fired five rounds from a Colt M4 Commando rifle while sitting in the backseat of an unmarked Vallejo police truck, according to police, striking Monterrosa once in the head and neck.